What is U.S. Missions?

 Pray.
 Pray for the missionaries your church supports.
 We have a couple of tools to help facilitate this.

 Volunteer short-term.
 You can volunteer with U.S. Missions!
 You can volunteer on a short-term basis, either by yourself, with a small group, or a church group.
-U.S. MAPS is designed to connect people to AG churches and institutions who need help with construction and evangelism projects.
-To see what’s currently available, visit the U.S. MAPS Web site.
+Church Mobilization is designed to connect people to AG churches and institutions who need help with construction and evangelism projects.
+To see what’s currently available, visit the Church Mobilization Web site.

 Serve for one to two years.
 You can also assist a U.S. missionary as a missionary associate (MA).
 MAs commit to one- to two-years of service assisting the missionary in day-to-day infrastructure (office) work, as well as on evangelism and discipleship endeavors.
 Missionary associates are highly valued and desperately needed to fulfill the vision God has given to the missionary to do.
 To see what opportunities are currently available, visit here.
 For more information on becoming a missionary associate, check out the God's Called.
 What's Next? magazine.